stungeye/Applied-Math-For-Games-1/docs/07-game-dev-math/04-trigonometry.md

 Here's an updated version of our mouse seeking mover sketch that uses image sprites.

+Click for more space ships, then press any key to see a debug line representing their velocity vectors.

 <iframe src="https://preview.p5js.org/stungeye/embed/pYnanrdai" scrolling="no" frameborder="no"  width="400" height="442"></iframe>

 [Explore the Full Code Using p5.js Web Editor](https://editor.p5js.org/stungeye/sketches/pYnanrdai)